 Some research suggests that pericyte health can be preserved by some of the same interventions that extend lifespans, such as regular exercise, caloric restriction, and rapamycin.

-If you care about brain health, please read studies about critical time window to halt Alzheimer’s disease, and these antioxidants could help reduce dementia risk.
+If you care about brain health, please read studies about critical time windows to halt Alzheimer’s disease, and these antioxidants could help reduce dementia risk.

-If you care about brain health, please read studies about how the Mediterranean diet could protect the brain health, and 9 things may cause memory loss.
+If you care about brain health, please read studies about how the Mediterranean diet could protect brain health and 9 things that may cause memory loss.

 The study was published in Nature Aging and conducted by William Banks et al.